david672orford/odt2html/README.md

     odt2html [--debug] [--force] [--epub] <filename.odt>...

-      --verbose                     show what files are being processed --debug                       print debug messages
+      --verbose                     Show what files are being processed --debug                       Print debug messages
-      --force                       regenerate the output file even if the input file is not newer
+      --force                       Regenerate the output file even if the input file is not newer
-      --epub                        break the output into one HTML file per section and wrap them in an EPUB file
+      --epub                        Break the output into one HTML file per section and wrap them in an EPUB file --template=<filename>         Skeletal HTML file into which to insert converted document
+      --index=<filename>            User-provided HTML index of converted
+                                    documents.
+Used to create "back" links.
+                                    Also transfer Opengraph and Schema.org
+                                    metadata from these indexes to the page.
-      --template=<filename>         skeletal HTML file into which to insert converted document --site-name=<text>            name of website for Opengraph metadata --site-url=<url>              base URL of site for constructing page URLs --index=<filename>            get site metadata and first breadcrumb from this file --nav-names=<list>            names of ODF frames which should be <nav> rather than <div>
+      --site-name=<text>            Name of website for Opengraph metadata --site-url=<url>              Base URL of site for constructing page URLs --nav-names=<list>            Names of ODF frames which should be converted to <nav> elements rather than
+                                    <div> elements
-      --player-lib-dir=<directory>  where are the media player files?
+      --player-lib-dir=<directory>  Where will the media player files be on web server relative to the HTML file?

 Each input ODT file is converted to a single HTML or EPUB file.
 The output file will have the same base name and will be placed in the same directory.